fission-codes/spec/dialog/pomo_db/pomo_logic.md

 zeroPoint(x: X, y: Y)@next :− zeroPoint(x: X, y: Y).
 ```

 This causes the rule to delay derived tuples until the next timestep.
-For more information, see [section 1.2.2](#121-time).
+For more information, see [time](#21-time).

 ### Predicates